openstack-archive/fuel-plugin-lma-collector/contrib/elasticsearch/README.md

 # Description

-Scripts and tools for running an ElasticSearch server to be used with the LMA collector.
+Scripts and tools for running an Elasticsearch server to be used with the LMA collector.

 # Requirements

-To run ElasticSearch, the host should have at least 1GB of free RAM.
+To run Elasticsearch, the host should have at least 1GB of free RAM.
 You also need sufficient free disk space for storing the data.
 The exact amount of disk depends highly on your environment and retention policy but 20GB is probably a sane minimum.